Dyslexia is a learning difficulty that lots of people have. It affects about one in ten people in the UK, including adults as well as children.

-It often runs in families and can affect people of any age from any country.
+It often runs in families and it can affect people of any age from any country.

-Dyslexia can't be cured and people who are born with dyslexia have it all their lives.
+Dyslexia can't be cured and people who are born with dyslexia have it all their lives - but it can usually be managed if a person is given the right support.

-Luckily it can usually be managed and people with dyslexia can go on to be hugely successful - like business tycoon Sir Richard Branson!
+People with dyslexia can go on to be as successful as somebody without the condition - like successful businessman Sir Richard Branson.

 Speaking to BBC Newsbeat, Mollie King has some great advice for anybody who is living with dyslexia.